 On average, young trees should be watered twice per week, using approximately 6 gallons of water each time.
 This is the equivalent of using 3 full watering cans twice per week, or using a hose with no nozzle on a very slow trickle for approximately 15 minutes, twice per week.
-If in doubt, check the soil under the mulch - if it feels damp and cool your tree should be good for another day, but if it feels hard and dry, run for the water!
+When in doubt, check the soil under the mulch - if it feels damp and cool your tree should be good for another day, but if it feels hard and dry, your tree is in need of a drink!

 For older trees (3 or more years after planting), water as needed from spring through fall.
 Check the soil in the root area weekly (as described above).
 This is particularly important during the dry summer months!